 Step 1: Prune in Late Winter or Early Spring

-Prune cherry trees in late winter or early spring when possible to minimize the risk of diseases.
-When buds are poised to break is the ideal moment to prune, according to Aggie Horticulture -- just as the cherry blossom buds begin to swell.
+Prune a cherry tree in late winter or early spring when possible to minimize the risk of diseases.
+When buds are poised to break is the ideal moment to prune, just as the cherry blossom buds begin to swell.
 Pruning at this time encourages rapid healing rather than allowing wounds to remain open for an extended period of time; it also avoids winter injury.
 Don't prune ornamental cherries in the spring before flowering, as you will eliminate many blossoms.

-Inspect the tree for crossing branches that might rub together and infect; cut off the weaker of the two or the one more poorly placed.
+Inspect the tree for crossing branches that might rub together and get infected.
+Cut off the weaker of the two or the one more poorly placed.
 Eliminate upright-growing shoots with sharp branch angles.
 Trim back unbranched lateral growth by 25 percent to encourage side branches.

 From Alaska to California, from France's Basque Country to Mexico's Pacific Coast, Teo Spengler has dug the soil, planted seeds and helped trees, flowers and veggies thrive.
 A professional writer and consummate gardener, Spengler has written about home and garden for Gardening Know How, San Francisco Chronicle, Gardening Guide and Go Banking Rates.
 She earned a BA from U.C.
 Santa Cruz, a law degree from U.C.
 Berkeley's Boalt Hall, and an MA and MFA from San Francisco State.
 She currently divides her life between San Francisco and southwestern France.